 - Due to all of the innovations affecting our industry, a relationship/artistic business is moving to somewhat of a scientific/mechanical based business as a broker/agent gets their arms around all the functionalities of various programs required to learn before implementing.
 Paralyzed is the operative word.
 Unconsciously creating a condition where the end user expects it to be the "magic pill" once they figure it all out.

 - When our industry started to experience all this "new technology", there was a level of fear I observed, fear by many "technology is going to drive me out of the business".
-My response (At that time I was the General Manager of a multi-state, multi-office real estate company), "No, technology is here to KEEP you in the business if you enroll, adopt, and implement"
+My response, "No, technology is here to KEEP you in the business if you enroll, adopt, and implement"

 - Technology is simply a tool to support us in our relationships with today's online consumer, accommodating the evolution of human behavior and expectations that go with it.
 Tech is not designed to remove the "human experience/interaction" in our business, it is here to enhance the experience in how and where we play and interact today.
 We must evolve to creating an online experience for the online consumer facilitated by an online agent not forgetting many of the traditional ways of doing business.
 Same old stuff you've heard over and over, right?
 My question...are you taking the action and committed or just givin' it a whirl?